 With the release of The Social Dilemma by Netlix in 2020, Ai in Social Media has become a very hot topic.

-If you want to learn more about the role of AI in Social Media, and some examples of it, then keep on reading!
+If you want to learn more about the role and some examples of AI in Social Media, and some examples of it, then keep on reading!

 What are Artificial Intelligence and Machine Learning?

 “AI is a branch of computer science dealing with the simulation of intelligent behaviour in computers or the capability of a machine to imitate intelligent human behaviour”.– Merriam-Webster’s

 Definition of Machine Learning (ML)

 “Machine Learning is an application of Artificial Intelligence that provides systems with the ability to automatically learn and improve from experience without being explicitly programmed”.– Expert System

 We won’t be going deep into the topics of engineering and software development to understand the workings of AI.
 Nevertheless here is a basic explanation: